To content

 092012 EPK | Kolloquium | 2 SWS | English

-Day From To Place Start End
+Day From To Room Start End

-Tuesday 10:15 11:45 Geschossbau I - 301 08.10.2024 28.01.2025
+Tuesday 10:15 11:45 Geschossbau III – Raum 214 08.04.2025 15.07.2025

-cancelled 19.11.2023 (excursion week)
+Cancelled 27.05.2025 (excursion week)

 This colloquium organised by European Planning Cultures (EPC) aims to help students write master thesis on topics related to urban transformation.
 It consists of three components.
 First, ongoing master theses related to urban transformation will be presented and discussed.
 This will allow students to get insight into the topics and methods.
 Second, students present initial ideas for their own thesis.
 By getting feedback, students can better prepare writing exposé and master thesis.
 Third, topics related to writing master thesis (e.g. research design and method) will be discussed.